Criminal sanctions

 Czech Republic

-Illegal employment of foreigners may, under limited circumstances ,constitute a criminal offense, as could avoiding tax and health and social security payments.
+Illegal employment of foreigners may, under limited circumstances, constitute a criminal offense, as could avoiding tax and health and social security payments.

 Denmark

-Non-compliance with employment law can lead to criminal sanctions.
+Non-compliance with employment law may lead to criminal sanctions.
 Examples include employing a person without a valid work permit, failing to report and pay holiday pay, reading private emails, disclosure of trade secrets, breach of anti-discrimination provisions and failure to inform and consult in relation to collective redundancies, or business transfers.

 Apart from fines relating to a breach of the rules on work permits and to the lack of reporting and paying of holiday pay, criminal sanctions related to employment legislation are rarely seen.